siphamandlaBili/tindr-clone/README.md

-#Tinder Clone
+# Tinder Clone

--basic landing page of tinder and hover states
+- basic landing page of tinder and hover states
--log in form on click
+- log in form on click
--styles and UI
+- styles and UI